Agent: "Sir,what is this?"

 I feel there is much misinformation regarding how to tell cat from dog tracks.
 For example, many people put far too much stock in whether they see nails or not.
 First, not all dog tracks show the nails and second, lay persons often do not recognize nails even when present.
 Consider the dog tracks I photographed only minutes into my hike:

-Fakahatchee State Park, FL June, 2016
+Domestic dog track Fakahatchee State Park, FL June, 2016 |

-Domestic dog front (lower track) and rear (upper track) paw prints
+Domestic dog front (lower track) and rear (upper track) paw prints Fakahatchee State Park, Florida June, 2016 |

-Florida, June 2016
+Common Nighthawk Florida, June 2016 |

-Florida, June 2016
+Common Nighthawk Florida, June 2016 |

 It was only a short drive to my next stop.
 Also in the northeast corner of "Fak" there is an unmarked road that ends at a gate.
 The road provides access to a few private inholdings and makes for a nice hiking trail for the public.
 By now it was late afternoon with temperatures and percent humidity still reading in the mid-90s.
 My glasses, camera and binoculars all fogged while making the transition from the air-conditioned car.
 I applied more sunscreen and donned my camouflaged bucket hat; the one I plucked from the Indian Ocean while snorkeling in Australia a decade ago.
 My pack was heavy with plaster, water, camera and field guide.
 But my spirits were light as I hoped for success.